russellballestrini/russell.ballestrini.net/content/pages/contact.rst

 :slug: contact

-I'm excited to meet you or reconnect!
-Try to reach me over a text base communication first and save voice and video for really important things!
+I'm excited to meet or reconnect!
+Try to reach over a text base communication first and save voice/video for really important things!
 That said, I don't mind jumping on a video call, I'm on YouTube after all. : )

 |